“A good financial plan is a ‘roadmap’ that shows us exactly how the choices we make today will affect our future.” – Alexa Von Tobel

 First, you need to create a cash flow table to analyse your expenses from your income.
 The next step is to start saving immediately.

-To ease you with the process, you can download our “Investible Surplus Calculator” in which you can analyse your expenses and income to figure out your surplus which you can use to invest.
+To ease with you the process, you can download our “Investible Surplus Calculator” in which you can analyse your expenses and income to figure out your surplus.
+You can use this calculation to invest when starting your investment journey in your late 30s or your early 40s.

 With the rise of the Internet, so has the rise of Internet banking.
 Even for a cup of chai, we tend to transfer money through the Internet.